We explore what the various online outlets for glasses offer and how exactly their services work.

 When you shop for eyeglasses online, you want to be able to order more than just reading glasses.
 Progressive lenses, bifocals, and multi-focals are available from most outlets, such as GlassesUSA.
 Most online eyeglass stores sell sunglasses, but stores like Zenni Optical and Coastal also sell ski goggles and swimming goggles with prescription lenses.
 Glasses.com includes safety glasses among its offerings and EyeBuyDirect allows you to buy computer glasses that are specially designed to reduce glare off the screen.

 When you buy online, you should also check out what special tinting and coatings you can have added to your glasses.
-Blue, red and brown tinting, photo chromatic lenses, and ultra-violet protective coatings are among those on offer from e-retailers like 39DollarGlasses and Zenni Optical.
+Blue, red and brown tinting, photo chromatic lenses, and ultra-violet protective coatings are among those on offer from e-retailers like 39DollarGlasses, Zenni Optical, and Felix Gray.
 39DollarGlasses includes anti-scratch coatings as standard with its basic lenses, and Zenni Optical offers a fingerprint-resistant add-on.
-You can also look for thinner lenses from stores like Coastal and lighter-weight frames made with polycarbonate.

 The biggest concern when buying glasses online is wondering what they’ll look like if you can’t try them on.
 Well, online eyeglass stores have come up with two different solutions to this problem.
 Many stores now offer virtual try-on.
 This means that you can upload a photo of yourself and then click on the page to see what you’d look like wearing the frames you’re considering.
 BonLook and Goggles4U both take this approach.